How many hours do you spend managing emails each week? It's likely more than just a few.

 - Add your criteria, including the sender, subject, keywords, and receiver.
 Then click Create filter and choose what you’d like to do with the emails.

-This setting also lets you block email addresses if you want them to show up in your Spam instead.
+This setting also allows you to block email addresses if you prefer them to appear in your Spam folder.

 It’s also simple to set up filters in Outlook.

-Note that Outlook to sort an inbox or folder.
+Note that Outlook sorts an inbox or folder.

-Once you choose a filter, Outlook scans your mailbox based on that filter.
+Once you select a filter, Outlook scans your mailbox according to that filter.

 5. Delegate your inbox management

-Letting someone else handle your email accounts allows you to win back hours of your time.
-You could delegate your inbox management to a coworker or a virtual assistant.
+Delegating your email accounts to someone else can free up hours of your time.
+Consider assigning your inbox management to a coworker or a virtual assistant.

 Here's how to outsource to a VA: